-As one of the top public school systems in the United States, New Jersey’s public school system has employed a number of unique and stimulating curriculums to engage students.
-Clubs and other extracurricular activities found at middle and high schools further allow students to explore a wide array of educational topics.
+As one of the top public school systems in America, New Jersey’s public schools employ unique curriculums to engage students.
+Clubs and other extracurricular activities found at middle and high schools further allow students to explore many educational topics.
 But one NJ school system is taking an especially interesting approach, using LEGO sets to help teach science and engineering.

-For this episode of One-on-One with Steve Adubato, Ernie DiCicco, Operational Partner for First LEGO League (FLL) in Northern New Jersey, and Drisha Mishra, a Mount Olive High School Robotics Team member, join Steve Adubato, PhD., to talk about how robotics and LEGO sets can be used to facilitate a fun educational experience.
+Joining this episode of One-on-One with Steve Adubato are Ernie DiCicco, Operational Partner for First LEGO League (FLL); and Drisha Mishra, a Mount Olive High School Robotics Team member.
+They talk, in particular, about how robotics and LEGO sets can be used to facilitate a fun educational experience.

 DiCicco and Mishra also shared their enthusiasm for this fascinating and enjoyable way to learn about science and team spirit.